szilard/benchm-ml/x1-data-higgs/README.md

 Binary classification of Higgs vs background with 11 million records and 28 numeric features (simulated data) by Baldi etal https://archive.ics.uci.edu/ml/datasets/HIGGS.

-Learning curves of linear (logistic regression) vs non-linear models (random forest):
+Learning curves of linear (logistic regression) vs non-linear models (random forest and deep learning):

 ![3a-AUC.csv](3a-AUC.png)

-The linear model is less accurate than the more complex one and it tops-off in accuracy quickly.
+The linear model is less accurate than the more complex ones and it tops-off in accuracy quickly.
+(The DL models have been trained with the same hyper-parameter values accross the different sizes, therefore not necessarily optimal.)